FCollinge/pokemon-browser/README.md

 I wrote the card and more of the landing page (search bar + pokemon list/grid) I want to focus on making the website functional now because it is a bit boring to just write static pages.

+So I wrote up the API functions and types and the cards display but the grid is all messed up extending much further down than I had hoped.
+Pagination is seriously broken, search doesn't work.
+The sprites on the cards are smaller than in the figma.
+Will tackle this now before committing.

+So I had my offset wrong (20 instead of 12).
+The sprites being too small I have no option but to eyeball a magnification.
+Nevermind, I had just thought the image was under an extra level of indentation in the figma but I was wrong and copied the wrong image pxl size.
+It appears to be slightly distorted now and upon closer inspection my sprites look a lot "muddier" than the figma's.
+So maybe I'm using the wrong sprites?
+Wrong again, there's an imageRendering flag on the img which has sharpened my sprites as desired.
+I had to properly await my promises and I wrapped the back/next buttons with links.